 The result was the formation of a new Center for the Creative and Performing Arts, thereafter named the Lewis Center for the Arts in honor of its lead patron, Peter B. Lewis ’55.

 The Lewis Center brings together Princeton’s academic programs in Creative Writing, Dance, Music Theater, Theater, Visual Arts and the Princeton Atelier, and connects them to partners like the Department of Music and the Princeton University Art Museum.
-In collaboration with Princeton’s Council of the Humanities and other academic departments and centers, the Lewis Center has enhanced the University’s research initiatives in the arts, while fellowships support the work of established and emerging artists and bring new voices to enliven campus with their creativity.
+In collaboration with Princeton’s Humanities Council and other academic departments and centers, the Lewis Center has enhanced the University’s research initiatives in the arts, while fellowships support the work of established and emerging artists and bring new voices to enliven campus with their creativity.

 Today, the Lewis Center encompasses multiple venues on the Princeton Campus, including 185 Nassau Street (Program in Visual Arts), New South Building (Program in Creative Writing), and the Lewis Arts complex (Programs in Dance, Theater, and Music Theater, as well as the Princeton Atelier).